md-shadhin-mia/thebooks/readme.md

 - Java Development Kit (JDK) 17 or higher
 - Apache Maven (for building the application)
-- PostgreSQL (or any other database of your choice)
+- PostgreSQL

 ## Database Configuration

-1. Create a new MySQL database for the application. to Update the database configuration you have to set environment veriable.
+1. Create a new PostgreSQL database for the application. to Update the database configuration you have to set environment veriable.
 Command for set environtment veriable
 For Windows Command Prompt:
  ```